Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection

 Many computer vision tasks such as object detection and instance segmentation require strong features both at low and high resolution to detect both large and small objects respectively.
 This is in contrast to the image classification task where low resolution features are sufficient as usually only a single object is present in the center of the image.
 Networks developed specifically for the image classification task (\eg \cite{simonyan2014very, he2016deep, xie2017aggregated}), further denoted by \textit{backbones}, are therefore insufficient for multi-scale vision tasks.
 Especially poor performance is to be expected on small objects, as shown in \cite{lin2017feature}.

-In order to alleviate this problem, named the \textit{feature fusion problem}, top-down mechanisms are added \citep{lin2017feature} to propagate semantically strong information from the low resolution to the high resolution feature maps, with improved performance on small objects as a result.
+In order to alleviate this problem, sometimes named the \textit{feature fusion problem}, top-down mechanisms are added \citep{lin2017feature} to propagate semantically strong information from the low resolution to the high resolution feature maps, with improved performance on small objects as a result.
 Additionally, bottom-up mechanisms can also be appended \citep{liu2018path} such that the lower resolution maps can benefit from the freshly updated higher resolution maps.
 These top-down and bottom-up mechanisms can now be grouped into a layer, after which multiple of these layers can be concatenated, as done in \cite{tan2020efficientdet}.
-We call this part of a computer vision network the \textit{core}, laying in between the \textit{backbone} and the task-specific \textit{head} (see Figure~\ref{fig:framework}).
-In general, we define a core module to be any module taking as input a feature pyramid and outputting an updated feature pyramid.
+This part of a computer vision network is called the \textit{neck}, laying in between the \textit{backbone} and the task-specific \textit{head} (see Figure~\ref{fig:framework}).

-These top-down and bottom-up operations can be regarded as \textit{communication}-based processing operating on two feature maps, as opposed to \textit{content}-based self-processing operating on a single feature map.
+The top-down and bottom-up operations can be regarded as \textit{communication}-based processing operating on two feature maps, as opposed to \textit{self}-processing operating on a single feature map.